Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

-#  OneWay FileSendFolder for GoogleMail
+#  OneWay FileSend Folder for GoogleMail
 ## A spontaneous one-week project focused on simplicity and security.
 <br>
 <br>